c0D3M/Suffix-Arrays/README.md

       b  |a   |1  | 3 |2
       X  |X   | 1 | 4 |2

-      For a in first column b changes from 0 to 2 , that means there are 2 b's in last column.
+      For a in first column b changes from 0 to 2 , that means there are 2 b's in last column in the given first column of a.
       Goto B column and then look for 'a' and it changes 2 to 3 that means their is 1 a before a so pattern aba occurs once in string.

    * FM-Index